Sid1057/sid1057.github.io/_posts/2021-08-17-Github-Digest.markdown

     <img src="/assets/images/repo_cards/onnx_onnx-tensorrt.jpg" width="500" />
     </a>
     <p  align="center">
-        Review: cool repo for convering your onnx models into trt.
+        Review: cool repo for onnx models into trt converting.
 Useful if you work with embedded and mobile devices.
     </p>
   </p>
 </p>